Vasily Rakov: Postwar career

 Having graduated from the Military Academy of General Staff in January 1946, Rakov took command of the 10th Dive Bomber Aviation Division, which was made into a mine-torpedo unit in March 1947.
 After being dismissed in November 1948, he worked at the Leningrad Naval Academy, where he remained until retirement in 1971.
 While part of the academy he engaged in a variety of other projects, graduating from the military institute of foreign languages in 1951, gaining the rank of major-general in 1958, and going on a trip to Indonesia in 1964.

 Later life

-Rakov wrote three memories before he died on 28 December 1996 in St. Petersburg and was buried in the Nikolsky cemetery.
+Rakov wrote three memoirs before he died on 28 December 1996 in Saint Petersburg and was buried in the Nikolskoe Cemetery.